spookyQubit/BehavioralCloning/writeup.md

 **Behavioral Cloning Project Goals**

 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+* Use the Udacity simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road

+---

-Augmentation and data collection
+**Augmentation and data collection**

+The project initially included aroud 11000x3 imagaes.
+Just training with these images was not enough to train the model.
+Additional images were collected by driving the car in the training mode.
+In order **to reduce the bias towards learning only to drive counter-clockwise, the data was collected by driving the car in clockwise direction**.
+Also, **data was collected with car recovering from the edge of the car**.

 The input images